-Here are a few proven tips for building healthy and empowering habits like getting quality sleep, fueling your body with nutritious and healthy food, being more productive, becoming more social and magnetic, etc.
+Apart from leveraging the 3 R’s Of Habit Change, here are some additional proven tips for building healthy and empowering habits like getting quality sleep, eating healthy, being more productive, becoming more social, etc.

 1. Schedule a time and place for the habit you’re trying to implement in your life.
 For example, “I will do my daily meditation as soon as I wake up at 6 am, in my living room.
 The formula is “I will [BEHAVIOR] at [TIME] in [LOCATION].”
 Also, schedule your habits in writing first — it makes them easier to stick to.

 2. Stack your habits — put the one you’re trying to create on top of one you’re already consistent with.
 For example, “After I journal, I will eat a healthy meal.”
 The formula is “After [CURRENT HABIT], I will [NEW HABIT].”
 As with the previous tip, stack your habits in writing first.